FansubDB/Anime_Website-Parser/README.md

    - Copy the source of the page on the file `livechart.html` present on this repo.
    - Run `livechart_parser.php`

-Visit the php page on your php server (the php server can be localhost or not!).
+Visit the php page on your php server (the php server can be on your localhost or not!).